ashtonw7/writing-with-no-purpose/posts/santa.md

 —What’s Edgy Santa do?

 —I wear a leather jacket.
 And I curse a lot.
-Not at the kids, of course, but at mall staffs and an interviews.
+Not at the kids, of course, but at mall staff and in interviews.

 —Do you have sunglasses?